 7.11 Staff, pupils and parents are reminded that the school is under duties imposed by law and statutory guidance (including Keeping Children Safe in Education) to record or report incidents and concerns that arise or are reported to it, in some cases regardless of whether they are proven, if they meet a certain threshold of seriousness in their nature or regularity.
 This may include file notes on personnel or safeguarding files, and in some cases referrals to relevant authorities such as Social Services, the LADO or police.
 For further information about this, please view the school's Safeguarding Policy.

 8.1 The school will retain personal data securely and only in line with how long it is necessary to keep for a legitimate and lawful reason; this will be in accordance with school's Data Retention Policy.
 Typically, the legal recommendation for how long to keep ordinary staff and pupil personnel files is up to 7 years following departure from the school.
 However, incident reports and safeguarding files will need to be kept much longer, in accordance with specific legal requirements.
-If you have any specific queries about how this notice is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact Shayne Parker, Privacy Officer (Director of Operations).
+If you have any specific queries about how this notice is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact Adrian Coomber, Data Protection Officer (Data Manager and Data Protection Officer).
 However, please bear in mind that the school may have lawful and necessary reasons to hold on to some data even following such request.

 8.2 A limited and reasonable amount of information will be kept for archiving purposes, for example; and even where you have requested we no longer keep in touch with you, we will need to keep a record of the fact in order to fulfil your wishes (called a "suppression record").

 8.3 Roedean School has a Data Retention Policy which specifies how long we will keep different types of data.